-Your polar bear adventure begins in Winnipeg, once a fur-trading post and boomtown for the Canadian Pacific Railway, today Manitoba’s cultural and commercial capital at the eastern edge of Canada’s vast prairies.
-Transfer to the historic Fort Garry Hotel, known for Winnipeg hospitality and one of the city’s most prestigious landmarks.
+Your polar bear trip begins in Winnipeg, once a fur-trading center and later a boomtown for the Canadian Pacific Railway.
+Today, sophisticated Winnipeg is Manitoba’s cultural and commercial capital at the eastern edge of Canada’s sprawling prairie.
+Transfer to the historic Fort Garry Hotel, grande dame of Winnipeg hospitality and one of the city’s most prestigious landmarks.
 Meet your Expedition Leader at an orientation dinner this evening.

-Fly to Churchill via your private charter flight and explore this remote community on a guided tour with your Expedition Leader.
-Originally a fur-trading post, Churchill is home to just under a thousand people and, in late fall, to hundreds of polar bears that congregate at the edge of Hudson Bay.
-Head to the tundra this evening for your first glimpse of the bears.
+Fly to Churchill via your private chartered plane and explore this remote small community on a guided tour with your Expedition Leader.
+Originally a Hudson's Bay Company fur-trading post, Churchill is home to just under a thousand people and, in late fall, to a few hundred polar bears that congregate at the edge of Hudson Bay.
+Head to the tundra this evening in search of your first glimpse of the bears.
 Dinner is served aboard your enclosed Polar Rover in heated comfort.

-Today, soar high above the tundra in helicopters, drinking in amazing aerial views of the frozen landscape below.
-From the air you may see bears, caribou and arctic fox.
-Disembark to explore on foot and perhaps even crawl inside an unoccupied polar bear den.
-You also sample an age-old means of Arctic transportation on a dogsledding excursion, during which you learn about the life of a musher, visit with the dogs, observe the team as they prepare for the run, and, finally, head out for an unforgettable ride behind an eager team of pure canine power!
+An exciting adventure is in store as you soar over the tundra in helicopters, surveying the frozen landscape below.
+From the air you may see roaming polar bears and caribou.
+Landing on the tundra, disembark to explore on foot, looking for Arctic fox and Arctic hare and perhaps even crawling inside an unoccupied polar bear den.
+Sample an age-old means of Arctic transportation on a dog sledding excursion.
+Learn about the life of a musher, visit with the dogs, observe the team as they prepare for the run, then head out for an unforgettable ride under pure canine power behind an eager team of huskies!

-Your immersion in Northern culture continues as Native hosts tell you about their traditions and what their daily lives are like.
-These captivating storytellers share tales from their personal histories and offer insight into the vibrant nations that have flourished amid adversity in this harsh environment for thousands of years.
-You'll also visit Churchill's Eskimo Museum, with artifacts collected from centuries of local habitation.
+Your immersion in northern culture continues as hosts from Churchill's indigenous cultures tell about their traditions and daily lives.
+These captivating storytellers share tales from their personal histories and offer insight into the vibrant nations that have flourished for thousands of years in this harsh environment.
+You'll also visit Churchill's Itsanitaq Museum, with artifacts collected from centuries of local habitation.

-Your unique Polar Rovers are the mobile means for a full day on the tundra among the polar bears.
-Although these custom-designed vehicles accommodate up to 35 passengers, they take a maximum of 15, ensuring everyone a window seat.
-Your Expedition Leaders know the best places to see bears, which are waiting for the ice to solidify on Hudson Bay in order to begin the winter seal-hunting season.
+You exclusive Polar Rovers are your mobile means for a full day on the tundra among the polar bears.
+Although these custom-designed vehicles accommodate up to 35 passengers, a maximum of 15 guests will be on this itinerary, ensuring everyone a window seat and plenty of room to watch and photograph polar bears without intrusion from other guests.
+Your Expedition Leaders know the best places to look for bears, which are waiting for the ice to solidify on Hudson Bay in order to begin their winter seal-hunting season.
 As you watch the bears interact, delight in their antics and rugged beauty.
-After dinner back in town, enjoy a presentation on wildlife or cultural aspects of life in the North.
+Have dinner back in town, and enjoy a presentation on wildlife or cultural aspects of life in the North.

-Once again, board your exclusive Polar Rovers for a full-day excursion to explore the subarctic scenery and watch wildlife.
-Enjoy a leisurely as you cross the tundra, pausing whenever you see bears to observe their behavior and capture photos.
-Tonight, if skies are clear, visit a heated aurora dome in hopes of witnessing the northern lights.
-The phenomenon often begins slowly as a faint white glow, then intensifies in scope and color as the lights undulate across the sky, shimmering curtains of electric green, waves of blue or even red.
-The Hudson Bay Inuit see the lights as the magical display of their ancestors’ souls dancing in the sky.
-Though it's now known the aurora borealis is caused by the interaction of the solar wind with the earth’s magnetic field, they are no less entrancing.
+Once again board your Polar Rover for a full-day excursion to explore the subarctic landscape and watch wildlife.
+Your pace is leisurely as you move over the tundra, pausing whenever you see polar bears to observe their behavior and capture photos.
+Tonight, if skies are clear, visit a heated Aurora Dome in hopes of witnessing the northern lights through the 360-degree plexiglass roof.
+The phenomenon often begins slowly as a faint white glow, then intensifies in scope and color as the lights undulate across the sky, shimmering curtains of electric green, waves of blue or, rarely, even red.
+Caused by the interaction of the solar wind with the earth’s magnetic field, the Hudson Bay Inuit see the lights as the magical display of their ancestors’ souls dancing in the sky.

-After time to pick up some last-minute Native crafts and souvenirs in town, enjoy a farewell lunch in Churchill.
-You then fly back to Winnipeg, where you have a final reception before your adventure concludes.
+After a bit of free time this morning in town, enjoy a farewell lunch in Churchill.
+Then fly back to Winnipeg aboard your chartered plane, where you'll have a final dinner before your adventure concludes.

-After breakfast, transfer to the airport for flights home.
+After breakfast, transfer to the airport for departing flights.